venamax/dataincubator/music/README.md

 ## Submission instructions

-For the questions involving predicting genre from raw audio files, you will need to run your model on the test set provided and submit your predictions as a static file.
+For the questions involving predicting genre from raw audio files (Questions 1 & 2), you will need to run your model on the test set provided and submit your predictions as a static file.
 This is a dictionary of the form:

     {
     "fe_test_0001.mp3":"electronic",